Bruneiverse/bruneimap/README.md

-Provides Brunei GIS data in the form of a `sf` (simple features) object ready for plotting and analysis in R. The smallest (areal) unit of analysis is a “kampong”, which in turn is contained within mukims and districts.
+Provides Brunei GIS data in the form of a `sf` (simple features) object ready for plotting and analysis in R. The smallest (areal) unit of analysis is a “kampong” (although not all areas are actual kampongs), which in turn is contained within mukims and districts.

 ## Installation